-Work does not reach the GS-12 level where complexity of assignments requires extensive modification and adaptation of standard procedures, methods, and techniques, and development of totally new methods and techniques to address problems for which guidelines or precedents are not substantially applicable.
-Scientific recommendations are normally accepted as sound without close review, unless matters of policy or program resources are involved.
-Study reports and scientific papers are considered to be authoritative scientific documents.
+Work does not rise to the GS-13 level, where the scientist has demonstrated leadership and attainment of a high order in professional, scientific, or technical research, practice, or administration.
+At the GS-13 complexity of assignments requires extensive modification and adaptation of standard procedures, methods, and techniques, and development of totally new methods and techniques to address problems for which guidelines or precedents are not substantially applicable.

+FINAL CLASSIFICATION

-FINAL CLASSIFICATION Position classifies as GS-1313-11, Geophysicist
+Position classifies as GS-1313-12, Geophysicist